protofire/ve8020-launchpad/docs/2_VotingEscrow.md

 ```
 Parameters:
 `_penalty_k` - Coefficient indicating the penalty speed for early unlock.
 Must be between 0 and 50, inclusive.
 Default 10.
 This function provides a dynamic way for the admin to control how quickly penalties increase for early unlocking.
 The `_penalty_k` coefficient determines the rate at which penalties accumulate based on the remaining time until the lock-end.
 Since the `PENALTY_DENOMINATOR = 10` values below 10 will decrease penalty rate, and values above 10 will increase penalty rate.
 In case when `_penalty_k = 10` the `k` value of the formula above is equal 1.
+To prevent front-run attack (from VotingEscrow admin) the delay of 60 seconds is used, before new penalty speed is set.

 To withdraw early with penalty: